hkmztrk/DeepDTA/deepdta-toy/README.md

         #prepare_new_data(FLAGS.test_path, test=False) #Uncomment this if you also have a new training data
     ```
 *   **mytest:**
     *   ***Y.tab:*** tab-seperated binding affinity file (drugs x proteins matrix).
-This can be 0's if one wants to predict binding affinity values for the unknown data.
+The number of rows corresponds to the number of drugs and the number of columns is equal to the number of proteins.
+This can be all 0s if one wants to predict binding affinity values for the unknown data.
+Or you can simply use the known affinity values for each drug-protein pair in which unknown interactions are indicated as 'nan'.
     *    ***ligands.tab:*** each line contains tab-seperated ligand ID and corresponding SMILES.
     *    ***proteins.fasta:*** fasta file for each protein in the dataset.